roman-milk/roman-milk.github.io/the-bad-doctor.md

  "Great," she said.
 Then, laughing, she added, "you should bottle this stuff."

  I laughed too and told her I was glad she was enjoying this, because we still had several more doses to go.
 We ate leisurely, talking about where she was from, her family, all those things.
 She ate every bite and then I instructed her to lick the plate.
 Man, what a sight!
-Report_Story #1